klahnakoski/mo-auth/docs/device-flow.md

 * **endpoints.status** - Path used to poll for login status

-## Device Authentication flow
+# Device Authentication flow

-The rest of this documents the interaction between the moving parts.
+The rest of this document covers the interaction between the moving parts.
 It is best to set `DEBUG=True` in the various modules and watch them log thier actions in detail.

+> [Auth0 has a similar flow](https://auth0.com/docs/flows/concepts/device-auth).
+Where Auth0's `client_id`, `audience`, and `scope` are not needed here.
+Auth0's `device_code` is called the Device Session is this document.

-The device authentication flow can be split into two parts: the Device portion and the Human portion.
+The device authentication flow can be split into two parts: the Device portion and the Browser portion.

 ### Register a new device

 All requests sent by the Device will be signed with a private RSA key.
-This means the requests will all look similar:
+This means all requests will look similar, and have this general form:

 ```
 {